Stephen A. Fraser | Partner

-Stephen A. Fraser is an associate at Williams Barber & Morel LTD., where his practice focuses on complex civil litigation, including commercial litigation and other matters.
+Stephen A. Fraser is a partner at Williams Barber & Morel LTD., where his practice focuses on complex civil litigation, including commercial litigation and other matters.
 Mr. Fraser joined the Firm in 2018.

 Stephen A. Fraser